JFK Case Study

 Try itModel Builder

-Pick any of three outcomes — Approval, Vote Intention, or Tax Cut Support — and refit with whichever predictors you choose.
+Pick any of three outcomes — Approval (a binary cut or the full ordered scale), Vote Intention (a Kennedy-vs-Goldwater head-to-head or the three-way leaned race), or Tax Cut Support — and refit with whichever predictors you choose.
 Add or remove survey questions, restrict the fit to a subgroup, or build a competing model from scratch.
 See where the published Approval account holds up — or model an outcome it doesn't cover.

 Try itHistorical Context: November 1963